GridProtectionAlliance/go2cs/README.md

 * For Windows, use the [.NET 4.7.1](https://www.microsoft.com/en-us/download/confirmation.aspx?id=56115) installer
 * For other platforms, install the [latest version of Mono](https://www.mono-project.com/download/stable/#download-lin-ubuntu)

 Note that code converted from Go to C# will also target .NET 4.7.1 and compile using C# 7.2.
-[Visual Studio 2017](https://www.visualstudio.com/downloads/) is recommended in order to compile converted code, the free Community Edition is should be fine.
+[Visual Studio 2017](https://www.visualstudio.com/downloads/) is recommended in order to compile converted code, the free Community Edition should be fine.
 For non-Windows platforms, you can try [Visual Studio Code](https://code.visualstudio.com/).

 ## Usage